-SERT utilizes four phases of comprehensive emergency management: Mitigation, Preparedness, Response, and Recovery.
+IMT utilizes four phases of comprehensive emergency management: Mitigation, Preparedness, Response, and Recovery.
 Each phase links to the others.
 Activities in one phase may overlap those in the previous.
 Preparedness moves swiftly into response when any disaster strikes a school, or in our community.
 Response yields to recovery at different times, depending on the extent and kind of damage.
 Similarly, recovery helps trigger mitigation, motivating attempts to prevent or reduce the potential for a future disaster.
 The disaster phases have no beginning or end, so recognition of a threat will motivate mitigation efforts just as much an actual emergency.

 SAFETY AND SECURITY MEASURES IN PLACE AT JPS

 - Emergency: 9-1-1